Prerequisite Setup

 }

-satisfies either the email or mobile rule, it will pass validation:
+satisfies either email or mobile the validation passes:

 User::make()->check([